php-twinfield/twinfield/usage.md

 * Post logout URL: Your choice, can be left blank
 * Add more post logout URL's?: Your choice

-##### Grant Authorization and retrieve initial Access Token
+#### Grant Authorization and retrieve initial Access Token
-See [Authorization Example](examples/Authorization.php) for a complete example Also see [RenewAuthorization Example](examples/RenewAuthorization.php) for a complete example on how/when to request users to renew their authorization
+See [Authorization Example](examples/Authorization.php) for a complete example.
+Also see [RenewAuthorization Example](examples/RenewAuthorization.php) for a complete example on how/when to request users to renew their authorization.

 On loading a page containing the following code the user will be redirected to the Twinfield Login page.
 After successful login and optionally consent (see above) the user will be redirected back to the page at which point the Access Token and Refresh Token can be retrieved.